Use of Are: Questions about Profession

-Home » Listening » Use of Are: Questions about Profession
+Home » Listening » How to Use Are in Questions About the Profession

 Now, let us see how to form a question using 'are'.